MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 ## One Confidential Client per session

-In web app and web API scenarios, it is recommended to use a new `ConfidentialClientApplication` on each session and to serialize in the same way - one token cache per session.
+It is recommended to use a new `ConfidentialClientApplication` on each session and to serialize in the same way - one token cache per session.
 This scales well and also increases security.
 The [official samples](/azure/active-directory/develop/sample-v2-code) show how to do this.
+But remember to configure token caching.

 >[!NOTE]
 >Microsoft.Identity.Web does this.